top of page

 Cultivating Presence Without Losing Safety

-This isn’t about forcing yourself to be louder, more confident, or more visible before you’re ready.
+Healing Shyness and Self-effacement isn’t about forcing yourself to be louder, more confident, or more visible before you’re ready.
 Your sensitivity to social cues and your ability to read the room are real strengths and forcing yourself would only activate your defenses and reinforce the pattern.

 The work is about understanding your pattern well enough to recognize when past experiences of rejection, judgment, or invisibility are shaping your present responses — so you can choose when to soften and when to step forward.